There was a time when people thought "independent living" was limited to "accessible doorways" and "special parking..." but that day is OVER!

 NHILC practices the principles of equal employment opportunity.
-It is our policy to recruit, hire, train, and promote individuals, as well as administer all employment decisions, conditions of employment, and personnel actions, without regard to race, color, religion, age, sex, national origin or ancestry, marital status, status as a disabled veteran, or status as a qualified person with a disability, or other protected status, in accordance with applicable laws.
+It is our policy to recruit, hire, train, and promote individuals, as well as administer all employment decisions, conditions of employment, and personnel actions, without regard to race, color, religion, age, sex, national origin or ancestry, marital status, status as a disabled veteran or Vietnam veteran, political affiliation, sexual orientation, or status as a qualified person with a disability, or other protected status, in accordance with applicable laws.

 MEET THE BOARD

 Clint Snell, President; Sharon Geddes,Vice-President; Dianne Johnson, Vice-President for Finance; Secretary, RaShad Bristo; Wyolanda Hall; Julie LaPrease; Teriyonda Murray; and Jo Anne Woodard.
 Gale Dean, LCSW, LPC is the Executive Director.

 The Board of Directors is the governing body of New Horizons.
 At least 51% of Board members are people with disabilities.
 Qualifications for members of the Board are that they subscribe to the philosophy of Independent Living, possess an interest in addressing the needs of people with disabilities, and must have sufficient time to devote to the work of the Board, to serve on committees, and attend monthly Board meetings.
 To express your interest in becoming a Board member, please contact the Executive Director.